pages-themes/minimal/pages/publications.md

-## Publications of the community members
+## Selected publications of the community members

 ### Disease maps